265: The CFG Language

 Semantics: During expand-time, the CFG macros (see below) occurring in the cfg term are recursively expanded in lexical order so that no macro uses remain.
 Then, free label references (see below) are expanded so that only simple labels remain.

 A cfg expression is evaluated by first calling the cfg term within an empty pending set and with an empty CFG state.
-The environment of the cfg expression is then extended by binding the visible return variables of the returned CFG state.
+The environment of the cfg expression is then extended by binding the visible CFG variables of the returned CFG state.
 Finally, the result expression is evaluated in this extended environment and its values returned as the results of the cfg expression.

-(cfg (halt) 'done)done
+(cfg (return) 'done)done

 (let ([x 1])

-(cfg (finally (x y) (values (+ x 1) (+ x 2))
+(cfg (return-values [(x y) (values (+ x 1) (+ x 2))])

 (list x y)))(2 3)